Airdate: 10/01/1986

 But only after a lengthy battle with Todd’s parents.

-While other, new recurring characters will appear in the show (they haven’t been introduced yet), none of them will last as long as Scotty and Diane, the couple made in Heaven.
+While new recurring characters will appear in the show (they haven’t been introduced yet), none of them will last as long as Scotty and Diane, the couple made in Heaven.
 By a probationary angel and an alcoholic former cop.

-• Production and Setting
+- Production and Setting

 In terms of production, part two was filmed in July over the course of a week following part one.
 The production took place during the actual Special Olympics held at UCLA in 1986 (which apparently took place by July 13), so the episode was produced around that time, at least one week earlier than season two.

-But the idea for the episode is dates back to season one: in a 1985 interview with the Arizona Republic to promote the episode of A Match Made In Heaven, it’s reported that James Troesh was already discussing a new episode featuring Scotty trying to become parent.
+But the idea for the episode is dated back to season one: in a 1985 interview with the Arizona Republic to promote the episode of A Match Made In Heaven, it’s reported that James Troesh had proposed Landon a new episode featuring Scotty trying to become parent.
 However, for some reasons, that idea was held for season three (and used in this episode), while the character came back in season two for an assignment unrelated to that (about his job and domestic life).
 Also, this episode is being written by Gordon, just like that season two episode.
-Maybe that explains why Scotty and Diane on that episode appear so different compared to A Match Made In Heaven (Diane quit he job she craved for, Scotty wasn’t an attorney anymore): they weren’t written by the same person, and maybe Gordon had a different idea of what to do with the characters.
+Maybe that explains why Scotty and Diane on that episode appear so different compared to A Match Made In Heaven (Diane quit the job she craved for, Scotty wasn’t an attorney anymore): they weren’t written by the same person, and maybe Gordon had a different idea of what to do with the characters.
 But he could do that, because he created the character in the first place: he wrote the episode Scotty was introduced in, Troesh only joined in later.

 Anyway, likely something must have happened if Troesh didn’t write the script of this episode partly inspired by his premise, and had to put off that premise for two seasons — and then it got written by someone else.
 Maybe he wrote a script but it was so heavily edited that he withdrew from it, or maybe he wanted to make it more about Scotty and Diane being parents than Special Olympics, adoption and family issue.